AmarDange/Game-Quiz/README.md

 1. The incorrect guesses were displaying above the game over display for when the user uses all tries and is hanged.
   This was resolved by simply adding an if statement so that when TRIES = 0 this is not displayed to the game over screen.

-2. On mobile device responsiveness is not good so as per suggestion by my mentor I use justify-content space-around and give canvas width 100% and now it is working on mobiles very nicely.
+2. On mobile device responsiveness is not good so as per suggestion by my mentor I use justify-content space-around and give canvas width 100% and now it is working on mobiles very nicely and on "new game pop page was not perfectly aligned hence I have fixed position of New game pop up window.

 ## Deployment